 A solidly winter month, January hands out cold temperatures and sunny skies.
 Along with December, January is the driest month of the year in Kyoto.

-Snow is certainly possible.
-With the cooler temperatures though, it rarely sticks around long.
+In my experience, snow is certainly possible.
+With the mild rather than truly cold temperatures, though, it rarely sticks around long.
 Outside of the New Year’s holiday (shogatsu), January is relatively quiet with smaller crowds.

 - Average Rainfall: 50 mm

 Visiting Kyoto on a time crunch?
-Maximize your time with this complete one-day Kyoto itinerary and our guide of where to stay in Kyoto!
+Maximize your time with our complete one-day Kyoto itinerary and guide for where to stay in Kyoto!

 February

 February in Kyoto is warmer and wetter than January.
-It still features into Kyoto’s colder winter weather though.
+It still experiences Kyoto’s colder winter weather, though.
+And, in my opinion, it isn’t so bad.
+(But I also grew up in Canada, so maybe my opinion here isn’t that valid.)

 - Average Rainfall: 80 mm